 A lot of tuning, in other words.
 For the experts, immaculate de-tuning too.

 Coming to the Electone, the ability to consistently produce pitch-perfect sounds throughout a song results in a certain, how to put it, artificial sensation.
-As deriders put it, it sounds so fake.
+As deriders always say, it sounds so fake.
 So machine-like.
 So without personality.

-These changed, however, with the tuning function of newer Electone models.
+This permanently changed, however, with the tuning function of newer Electone models.
 To be clear, tuning here DOES NOT refer to the overall pitch accuracy of the instrument.
-Instead, it’s a setting for individual sounds that creates a pitch-bend/sliding-like effect.
+Instead, it’s a setting for individual sounds that creates a quick pitch-bend/sliding-like effect.
 The setting is found on the last page, i.e., page 5 of individual sound effects.